enodecs/enodecs.github.io/index.md

 - We can also manage part or all of your tech transformation project for you.

 ### Writing
-We provide a variety of writing services, including:
-- White papers
-- FAQs, documentation, cheat sheets, and other technical writing
+- Documentation, tutorials, and other technical writing
-- Policy Proposals
+- Policy papers and other white papers

 <br/>